Connecting to Triton

 What’s next?

-The next tutorial is about using the terminal.
+The next tutorial is about using a command line.